zjwfufu/FateAvatar/README.md

 We use publicly available datasets from [INSTA](https://github.com/Zielon/INSTA), [PointAvatar](https://github.com/zhengyuf/PointAvatar/tree/master), [Emotalk3D](https://nju-3dv.github.io/projects/EmoTalk3D/). and [NerFace](https://github.com/gafniguy/4D-Facial-Avatars).
 To access the Emotalk3D dataset, please request [here](https://nju-3dv.github.io/projects/EmoTalk3D/static/license/LicenseAgreement_EmoTalk3D.pdf).

-*We provide processed datasets for two case: bala in INSTA and yufeng in IMAvatar in this [link](https://box.nju.edu.cn/f/5a502b0628bb477b8618/).
-More processed datasets will be released soon.*
+*We provide processed datasets for two case: bala in INSTA and yufeng in IMAvatar in this [link](https://box.nju.edu.cn/f/5a502b0628bb477b8618/). ~~More processed datasets will be released soon.~~*

+## NeRSemble Benchmark

+[2025/5/18 Update] We provide the script `run_nersemble_benchmark.sh` for the [NeRSemble Benchmark](https://kaldir.vc.in.tum.de/nersemble_benchmark/benchmark/mono_flame_avatar).
+If you would like to try it out, you may need to run `pip install nersemble_benchmark` and place `FLAME2023.pkl` along with the two vertex index files into the `./weights` directory.

 ##  Pretrained

-*We will release the pretrained models and checkpoints soon.*
+~~*We will release the pretrained models and checkpoints soon.*~~

 ## Usage